 Are the vaccines safe?

-Vaccine safety monitoring systems are in place to collect side effect data.
+Vaccine safety monitoring systems are in place to collect side effects data.
 If an unexpected adverse event is seen, experts quickly study it further to assess whether it is a true safety concern.
 Experts then decide whether changes are needed in U.S. vaccine recommendations.
 This monitoring is critical to help ensure that the benefits continue to outweigh the risks for people who receive vaccines.

 What are the side effects of the vaccines?